jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

     - [x] "Diagrams, Coding Principles & Coding Concepts Plan (obsolete).docx": I may want to consider moving this out of scope, or at least part of it.
         - [x] Marked some content in red.
         - [x] Still want to split the document up in two.
-- [x] The other Circle Language Spec Plan docs seem fine regarding scoping for now.
+- [x] The other Encircle Language Spec Plan docs seem fine regarding scoping for now.
 - [x] Still want to move the things marked red in the documents, to the out-of-scope documents.
 - [x] ~~Or consider the 'Software System' topics to put in scope.~~
-    - [x] ~~The content seems of not much use for inclusion in Circle Language Spec, not the planning docs nor the produced 'specification' docs.~~
+    - [x] ~~The content seems of not much use for inclusion in Encircle Language Spec, not the planning docs nor the produced 'specification' docs.~~
     - [x] ~~Could be that this folder is relevant: "2001 - 2002 Symbol"~~
         - [x] ~~It is basically 4 empty folders to indicate projects, that took place, on the time line, without having a description.
 There is probably notes in hour sheets about this period.~~
     - [x] ~~Could be that this folder is relevant: "2003 - 2009 Software System Documentation"~~
         - [x] ~~"2007-10 Rethink Software System, Project Plan.doc":~~
-            - [x] There it seems to start interweaving with Circle Language Spec topics.
+            - [x] There it seems to start interweaving with Encircle Language Spec topics.
             - [x] The goal does not really talk specifically about programming languages.
 The notes taken while doing that project, mention several topics about programming languages, but just naming larger parts, not details.
-Not really much can be found that goes specifically into Circle Language Spec and the diagram notation.
-I do not think much is of use in the Circle Language Spec Plan documentation.
+Not really much can be found that goes specifically into Encircle Language Spec and the diagram notation.
+I do not think much is of use in the Encircle Language Spec Plan documentation.
 It seems 'Symbol attempts' is the real first effort put into the diagram notation, that is mentioned in these planning docs (perhaps aside from what's in the hour loggings, which have not been considered yet).
-            - [x] I do not think I can even formulate just a few sentences 'this and that' has been done regarding Circle Language Spec in this project, while the project was also about larger parts.
+            - [x] I do not think I can even formulate just a few sentences 'this and that' has been done regarding Encircle Language Spec in this project, while the project was also about larger parts.
 It's just that inconcrete.
         - [x] ~~"2009-04 01         Full Revision of Documentation    2009-04 - 2009-06"~~
             - [x] ~~"Software System Full Revision of Documentation, Goal.doc"~~
                 - [x] ~~Most things are actually about Software System as a whole.~~
-                - [x] ~~Only in general the Circle Language Spec is mentioned, but no content seems to be concretely about Circle Language Spec.~~
+                - [x] ~~Only in general the Encircle Language Spec is mentioned, but no content seems to be concretely about Encircle Language Spec.~~
             - [x] ~~"Full Revision of Doc, Elements & Time Estim.doc"~~
-                - [x] ~~"Main Modules: (19 articles, 90 sections)": There is the first time concrete work for Circle Language Spec is mentioned, done during the project "Full Revision of Documentation    2009-04 - 2009-06".~~
+                - [x] ~~"Main Modules: (19 articles, 90 sections)": There is the first time concrete work for Encircle Language Spec is mentioned, done during the project "Full Revision of Documentation    2009-04 - 2009-06".~~
                 - [x] ~~At "- Sub-Modules: (25 articles, 218 sections)" it starts going into a bit more detail about it.~~
-                - [x] ~~Up until now, just some main parts of Circle Language Spec are named.
+                - [x] ~~Up until now, just some main parts of Encircle Language Spec are named.
 Not sure if it is really that significant information to tell about projects and their execution.~~
                 - [x] ~~It is recognizable for me, the topic subdivision.
 I could extract some info from it later.
 I could decide later what to do.~~
             - [x] ~~"Software System Full Revision of Documentation, Reflection.doc"~~
-                - [x] ~~Half way, this reflection turns into almost the literal content of what the goal is of the Circle Language Spec project.~~
+                - [x] ~~Half way, this reflection turns into almost the literal content of what the goal is of the Encircle Language Spec project.~~
                 - [x] I think I can remove it.
-It is basically the strategy doc of Circle Language spec.
+It is basically the strategy doc of Encircle Language spec.
 Consider that later.
-                - [x] ~~It is interesting to see that Circle Language Spec is exactly the next project after this.~~
+                - [x] ~~It is interesting to see that Encircle Language Spec is exactly the next project after this.~~
-                - [x] ~~So this is indeed the interlude to the Circle Language Spec project.
+                - [x] ~~So this is indeed the interlude to the Encircle Language Spec project.
 I like to see those connections.~~
             - [x] ~~"02.
 Software System Full Revision of Documentation, Implementation, Reach Goal A.doc"~~
-                - [x] ~~Has some detail about Circle Language Spec, but not much.~~
+                - [x] ~~Has some detail about Encircle Language Spec, but not much.~~
             - [x] ~~"04.
 Software System Full Revision of Documentation, Implementation, Reach Goal B.doc"~~
-                - [x] ~~Among other things, lists main parts of Circle Language Spec again, for which contents/direction 'pages' were written.~~
+                - [x] ~~Among other things, lists main parts of Encircle Language Spec again, for which contents/direction 'pages' were written.~~
             - [x] ~~"06.
 Software System Full Revision of Documentation, Implementation, Finishing Touch.doc"~~
                 - [x] ~~Almost random details.~~
         - [x] ~~The other parts of "2003 - 2009 Software System Documentation" contained nothing relevant.~~
-    - [x] ~~Should any of that be included in the Circle Language Spec Plan docs?~~
+    - [x] ~~Should any of that be included in the Encircle Language Spec Plan docs?~~
-        - [x] ~~"2003 - 2009 Software System Documentation" is sort of the prequel to Circle Language Spec.
+        - [x] ~~"2003 - 2009 Software System Documentation" is sort of the prequel to Encircle Language Spec.
 Haha.~~
-        - [x] ~~And the "2001 - 2002 Symbol" phase starts with initial ideas about Circle language, and ends with the unfinished Symbol.doc, though not much was written down about the progress (though probably things are in hour loggings, not considered yet.)~~
+        - [x] ~~And the "2001 - 2002 Symbol" phase starts with initial ideas about Encircle language, and ends with the unfinished Symbol.doc, though not much was written down about the progress (though probably things are in hour loggings, not considered yet.)~~
     - [x] ~~Looking at "1.
 Software System.doc":~~
-        - [x] ~~If none of this part of the planning docs is usable for inclusion in Circle Language Spec planning docs, it may be worth a peek at the actual document Software System.doc or the 'redirection pages'.~~
+        - [x] ~~If none of this part of the planning docs is usable for inclusion in Encircle Language Spec planning docs, it may be worth a peek at the actual document Software System.doc or the 'redirection pages'.~~
         - [x] ~~I like it.
-I do not think I see much content I would use for Circle Language Spec.
+I do not think I see much content I would use for Encircle Language Spec.
 From earlier ideas I had, I expected to find more.
 Perhaps I looked it over wrong.
-Or maybe now much is narrowed in scope, some more content from this document does not fall into scope anymore, making less of it very usable in Circle Language Spec.
-Just bits and pieces maybe, but I expect to find texts of similar content and quality near the topics of Circle Language Spec already.~~
+Or maybe now much is narrowed in scope, some more content from this document does not fall into scope anymore, making less of it very usable in Encircle Language Spec.
+Just bits and pieces maybe, but I expect to find texts of similar content and quality near the topics of Encircle Language Spec already.~~

 ### 2020-04-18 Done Brainstorm Writing Style